civicrm/civicrm-wordpress-project/README.md

 ## Installation: Apache/nginx

-Alternatively, if you have a proper web server, you can use configure it:
+Alternatively, if you have a proper web server, you can use it:

 ```bash
 git clone https://github.com/civicrm/civicrm-wordpress-project.git -b master